 I grew up in Kitty Hawk, NC and mostly kicked around on rusted-out cruisers and a variety of boards.
 I found myself in Raleigh studying Chemistry with a wrecked vehicle and an old 12-speed.
 It wasn't too long until I had a broken 12-speed and I was walking it to Cycle Logic.
 Minori got me stitched up time and time again.
 Bike-commuting turned very quickly from a gauntlet to a passion and I fell deeply in love with the urban mash.
 I decided I wanted to expand my definition of cycling and picked up some hours at Cycle Logic!
 I prefer to be outdoors and I like the sensation of acceleration.
 Amped to be a part of this community and I can't wait to help promote the stoke!!!

 aka Tooti.
-I am a one-year-old Catahoula-Shepherd mix from New Orleans, Louisiana.
+I am a three-year-old Catahoula-Shepherd mix from New Orleans, Louisiana.
 I love running through puddles, peanut butter treats, and playing with my toys.

 Browse Our Bike Selection